goldfirere/units/README.md

 happen that the inferred type of your expression and the given type of your function may not exactly match up.
 This is because dimensioned quantities have a looser notion of type equality than Haskell does.
-For example, "meter * second" should be the same as "second * meter", even those these are in different order.
+For example, "meter * second" should be the same as "second * meter", even though these are in different order.
 The `dim` function checks (at compile time) to make sure its input type and output type represent the same underlying dimension and then performs a cast from one to the other.
+This cast is completely free at runtime.
 When providing type annotations, it is good practice to start your function with a `dim $` to prevent the possibility of type errors.
 For example, say we redefine velocity a different way:

     type Velocity3 = Scalar %/ Time %* Length
     addVels :: Velocity1 -> Velocity1 -> Velocity3